How much does your average American know about Spain?

 If you haven’t seen any early Almodovar, well, that’s your loss!

-Let’s just say that I remember one film had a gay sex scene with a very young Antonio Banderas (there was some comic relief when his lover has to search around for a tub of vaseline, if I recall correctly), and another film in which one of the characters was a bullfighter.
+Let’s just say that I remember one film (La ley del deseo) had a gay sex scene involving a very young Antonio Banderas (there was some comic relief when his lover has to search around for a tub of vaseline, if I recall correctly), and another film called Matador in which one of the main characters (also played by Antonio Banderas) was a bullfighter.

-It ended kind of badly when the two main characters committed suicide in the middle of lovemaking.
+It ended kind of badly when the two other main characters committed murder / suicide in the middle of, uh… “lovemaking”.

 Some weird sex and death fetish.
 Don’t ask.

-As for the bullfighting, well, I took that as a symbol.
+As for the bullfighting, well, I took that as a symbol for something.
 I never expected to come over and find that people actually did it.

 (The red-brick building thing wasn’t an exaggeration either.)